balamurugan213/competitive_programming_notes/problems/problem_1/problem_1.md

 # Problem 1

-Given 2 arrays, create a function that  lets a user know (true/false) weather these two arrays caontain any common items
+Given 2 arrays, create a function that  lets a user know (true/false) weather these two arrays contains any common items

 ## Example 1